zsvs/Stats/README.md

-# Stats
+# Stats processing for telegram

-Stats processing for telegram
+This program takes 2 `CSV` files and creates them in the right way(with headers)